threewebcode/W3/notes/thirdweb.md

 - `setChain`: Switches the chain that the user's wallet is currently on.
 - `getEthersJsSigner`: Returns an Ethers.js compatible signer for interacting with the user's wallet

+### Wallet Hooks

+The wallet hooks contains a collection of custom React hooks related to interacting with different types of wallets in a decentralized application.
+These hooks are designed to be used within a `<ThirdwebProvider/>` component.

+Here's a brief overview of the available hooks:

+1. `useWallet`: Returns the current active wallet instance based on the provided wallet ID.
+If no wallet ID is provided, it returns the active wallet instance.

+2. `useWalletConfig`: Returns the configuration object of the current active wallet.

+3. `useWallets`: Returns the list of supported wallets configured in the `<ThirdwebProvider/>`.

+4. `useConnect`: Returns a method to connect to a wallet class.

+5. `useDisconnect`: Returns a method to disconnect from the current active wallet.

+6. `useConnectionStatus`: Returns the connection status of the wallet, which can be one of the following: `unknown`, `connecting`, `connected`, or `disconnected`.

+7. `useSetConnectionStatus`: Returns a method to set the connection status of the wallet.

+8. `useCreateWalletInstance`: Returns a method to create an instance of a given wallet class.

+9. `useSwitchChain`: Returns a method to connect the wallet to a network/chain with a given chain ID.

+10. `useSetConnectedWallet`: Returns a method to set a connected wallet instance.

+These hooks provide a convenient way to interact with different wallets in a decentralized application and handle wallet-related actions.

+### Wallet Provider

+The wallet provider module defines a React context and provider component for managing wallet connections in a decentralized application (dApp).

+The code includes the following key components:

+- `ThirdwebWalletProvider`: This is the provider component that wraps the dApp and manages the wallet connection state.
+It takes in various props like `activeChain`, `supportedWallets`, `shouldAutoConnect`, etc., and provides the necessary context and functions to connect/disconnect wallets, switch chains, etc.

+- `useWalletContext`: This is a custom hook that can be used within the dApp to access the wallet context provided by the `ThirdwebWalletProvider`.
+It returns the context object containing various wallet-related information and functions.

+- Helper functions: The code includes helper functions like `getLastConnectedWalletInfo`, `saveLastConnectedWalletInfo`, and `timeoutPromise` to handle saving and retrieving wallet connection information and handling timeouts for auto-connect functionality.